All Products

 }

-• Top consumption by session and by host/pod (column charts)
+• Top consumption by session and by host/Pod (bar charts)

-• The details table (relative to 1 week) lists the following for each model: totalTokens, inputTokens, outputTokens, cacheReadTokens, cacheWriteTokens, and their corresponding totalCost, inputCost, outputCost, cacheReadCost, and cacheWriteCost.
-It supports sorting and filtering, which lets you directly answer "Which model spent the most money?" and "How much did input/output account for?".
-The ratio of inputTokens to outputTokens reflects the Agent's interaction pattern: a high input ratio suggests a redundant prompt or context, while a high output ratio may mean the model is generating a lot of invalid content.
-The cacheReadTokens ratio directly reflects the benefits of the cache policy.
-A higher ratio means lower actual billing, which provides a quantitative basis for prompt engineering and cache tuning.
+• The details table (1-week relative) lists the following for each model: totalTokens, inputTokens, outputTokens, cacheReadTokens, and cacheWriteTokens, along with their corresponding totalCost, inputCost, outputCost, cacheReadCost, and cacheWriteCost.
+It supports sorting and filtering, letting you directly answer "which model spent the most money and what was the input/output breakdown."
+The ratio of inputTokens to outputTokens reflects the agent's interaction pattern: a high input ratio suggests redundant prompts or context, while a high output ratio may indicate that the model is generating a large amount of invalid content.
+The cacheReadTokens percentage directly shows the benefit of the caching strategy—the higher the percentage, the lower the actual billed amount, providing a quantitative basis for prompt engineering and cache tuning.

 • Session statistics

-• The count cards at the top break down tool calls by behavior type into dimensions such as command execution, background processes, web requests, communication tools, and file read/write, which provides a quick snapshot of the overall behavior composition.
-Call exceptions are listed separately, making it easy to judge system stability at a glance.
+• Count cards break down tool calls by behavior type—command execution, background processes, web requests, communication tools, and file I/O. Call exceptions are listed separately for stability assessment.

 • Tool call volume statistics and error analysis

-• The full tool call log provides the protocol error, execution status, and return content for each call, which lets you quickly drill down from a trend anomaly to the specific failed call to locate the root cause.
+• The full tool call log provides the protocol error, execution status, and return content for each call, enabling you to quickly drill down from a trend anomaly to the specific failed call to locate the root cause.

 • External interactions

-• External interactions record all outbound behaviors initiated by the Agent during its operation, including API calls, web access, message sending, and email sending, presented and classified by session, tool name, and interaction type.
+• External interactions record all outbound actions initiated by the agent during its operation, including API calls, web access, message sending, and email sending.
+The data is presented categorized by session, tool name, and interaction type.

-• For an Agent, external interactions are both a necessary means to complete tasks and a potential risk exit point.
-A full record of external interaction behavior, on the one hand, helps the team to understand the Agent's actual capability boundaries and usage habits.
-On the other hand, it provides a complete behavioral context when an anomaly occurs, which supports cross-tool, cross-session association analysis and traceability.
+• For an AI agent, external interactions are both necessary for completing tasks and a potential source of risk.
+A complete record of external interaction behavior helps teams understand the agent's actual capability boundaries and usage habits.
+On the other hand, it provides full behavioral context when anomalies occur, supporting correlation analysis and forensics across tools and sessions.

-The built-in dashboards provide general-purpose audit and observation views.
-In actual security operations, dashboards are often the starting point for "discovering problems," not the end point.
-When the audit dashboard flags a high-risk session, the token trend chart shows an abnormal spike, or an operational metric alert is triggered, you often need to further drill down from the statistical overview to specific events to reconstruct the complete behavior chain and confirm the root cause.
-The SLS query and analysis engine provides flexible custom exploration capabilities for this process.
+Built-in dashboards are the starting point for problem discovery, not the end.
+When a dashboard flags a high-risk session, an abnormal spike, or a metric alert, you need to drill down from the statistical overview to the specific event to reconstruct the behavior chain and confirm the root cause.

-• Session logs — Record the Agent's complete business behavior and are the main basis for security auditing and cost analysis.
-These are the logs ingested in Step 1: Ingest logs (using session logs as an example).
+• Session logs — Record the complete business behavior of the agent and are the primary basis for security auditing and cost analysis.
+These are the logs ingested in Step 1: Log ingestion (session log example).

 Field path